 Mighty Hotdog

 When your wallet’s near empty and hunger pangs strike, your salvation awaits sporting aviators and a superhero cape.
 Of course, we’re referring to none other than Mighty Hotdog.
-Snag an original chicken banger for $5, a cheese rocket oozing mozzarella for $6.50, or splash out on a giant for $7.
+Snag an original chicken banger for $7, a spicy ramen crust on half and half for $9.30, or giant dog for $8.
 Quite possibly the best bang for your buck in Auckland.

 Spicy Potato Noodles

-Drop into Spicy Potato Noodles for a hot bowl of soup packed with seaweed, tofu slices, pakchoi and quail eggs.
-This iconic Chinese street food dish features a whopping portion of delightfully chewy potato noodles.
-A $9/$10 small is perfect if you’re ravenous, and the $11 will feed at least two hungry bellies.
+Drop into Spicy Potato Noodles for a hot bowl of soup packed with seaweed, tofu slices or meat, pakchoi and quail eggs.
+This iconic Chinese street food dish features a whopping portion of delightfully chewy potato noodles and will set you back around about $15 although this is likely to feed you twice (serving leftover realness, yo) or be happily split between two hungry bellies.

-Malaysia is known for having incredible food and the dishes from Uncle Man are absolutely on point.
-Main meals cost around $15.50.
-A steaming hot plate of kuey teow noodles always hits the spot, or opt for the traditional breakfast turned any-time-of-the-day coconut rice dish, nasi lemak.
+Malaysia is known for having incredible food and the dishes from Uncle Man's are absolutely on point, and with almost everything on the menu mostly clocking in at $20 or less, it's a haven for cheap eats.
+A steaming hot plate of kuey teow noodles ($20) always hits the spot, or opt for the Malay-style fried rice with egg, prawns and chicken ($19.50).

 Chinoiserie

 We don’t think we’ll see a day when gua bao go out of fashion and while we’re spoilt for choice with great eateries serving bao-tastic renditions, Chinoiserie’s still one of the best—both in quality and price.
-Their crispy fried tofu, at $11, is the bomb dot com.
+Their satay-sauced tofu, at $14, is the bomb dot com.
 Seriously—it’s so tasty you won’t even care we just used a super cringe reference.

 FishSmith

 FishSmith has put a Herne Bay stamp on fish and chips and made them just that li'l bit fancy—but still without the expensive price tag.
-Our go-to is their spiced fish tacos paired with a side of fries.
-And there are no soggy chips in sight—they hand-cut their potatoes and fry them not once but twice to ensure they’re perfectly crispy.
+Our go-to is their fishbox (from $19.50) which includes a fish of the day, perfectly crispy double-fried potato chips, coleslaw and sauce.
 We like your style, FishSmith.

 BannSang